process-analytics/.github/profile/README.md

 ### 🍿 Be ready for Hacktoberfest 2021

-Want to contribute as part of [Hacktoberfest](https://hacktoberfest.digitalocean.com/) ?
-The following [BPMN diagram](https://www.bpmn.org/) explains the participation process at a glance.
+Interested in contributing as part of [Hacktoberfest](https://hacktoberfest.digitalocean.com/) ? 💡 The following BPMN diagram explains the participation process at a glance.

+[![Hacktoberfest participation BPMN process rendered by bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-examples/raw/a64e681763923c4161b774326936afdebc367c18/examples_home_for_hacktoberfest.png)](https://cdn.statically.io/gh/process-analytics/bpmn-visualization-examples/v0.19.2/demo/hacktoberfest-custom-themes/index.html)
-Want to use the same kind of image to call for Hactoberfest contributions in your own project or repository?

-⏩ Just click on the image to access to a live demo.
+Want to use the same kind of image to call for Hacktoberfest contributions in your own project or repository? ⏩ Just click on the image to access to a live demo.
 You will be able to display the name you want within the diagram!

-[![Hacktoberfest participation BPMN process rendered by bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-examples/raw/a64e681763923c4161b774326936afdebc367c18/examples_home_for_hacktoberfest.png)](https://cdn.statically.io/gh/process-analytics/bpmn-visualization-examples/v0.19.2/demo/hacktoberfest-custom-themes/index.html)